puter.workers.create()

 Creates and deploys a new worker from a JavaScript file containing router code.

-After a worker is created or updated, full propagation may take between 5 to 30 seconds to fully take effect across all edge servers.
+To create a worker, you'll need a Puter account with a verified email address.
+After a worker is created or updated, full propagation may take between 5 and 30 seconds to take effect across all edge servers.

 Syntax